-- Water your plant in the morning so that the leaves can dry up to prevent blight.
+- Water your plant in the morning so the leaves can dry up to prevent blight.

 Should I Cut Yellow Leaves off Bird of Paradise?

-On a happier note, yellow leaves can be an indication of your plant growing healthily.
+On a happier note, yellow leaves can indicate that your plant is growing healthily.

 Once the leaves have matured, they turn yellow and wither to make way for newer leaves.

-Removing yellow leaves from Bird of paradise is harmless, and on top of that, they will not turn into a new leaf.
+Removing yellow leaves from Bird of Paradise is harmless, and on top of that, they will not turn into new leaves.

-It will keep your plant healthy by preventing diseases and pests from infecting your plant, allowing your plant to grow properly.
+It will keep your plant healthy by preventing diseases and pests from infecting it, allowing it to grow properly.

-Then, you can either handpick the yellow leaves or use a pair of gardening scissors to cut them off.
+Then, you can handpick the yellow leaves or use gardening scissors to cut them off.